sx-bet/sportx-js/README.md

 9. Get all active orders for an account
 10. Get pending or failed bets for a user
 11. Get past trades (graded/settled and ungraded/unsettled)
-12. Approve SportX contracts for DAI trading
+12. Approve SportX contracts trading
 13. Subscribe to market changes
 14. Subscribe to live scores by game
 15. Subscribe to order book changes by market